Affiliate links on Android Authority may earn us a commission. Learn more.

 WD Black P10 external hard drive

-If you’re not looking to splash quite as much money on your storage, Western Digital offers a far more affordable alternative.
+Western Digital offers a far more affordable alternative if you’re not looking to splash as much money on your storage.
 The WD Black P10 for Xbox may not be quite as pocket-sized as the Seagate, but it costs less than half as much.
 Even better, it offers far more storage space.
 Instead of 1TB, you can grab 5TB for no more than $129.99.
-That’s five times the storage space and your wallet will thank you.
+That’s five times the storage space, and your wallet will thank you.

-You’ll just have to make sure that you grab the Black P10 that’s specifically for Xbox.
-Certain versions of the external hard drive even include bonus perks.
+You’ll have to make sure that you grab the Black P10 specifically for Xbox.
+Specific versions of the external hard drive even include bonus perks.
 You can charge your other Xbox Series X accessories with the USB-A ports and even test out a trial membership to Xbox Game Pass.

 Xbox Elite Controller Series 2

-The best way to stay in control is with a controller that’s built just for you.
-The Xbox Elite Controller Series 2 is one of the most important Series X accessories you can get because you’ll use it every single day.
+The best way to stay in control is with a controller built just for you.
+The Xbox Elite Controller Series 2 is one of the most essential Series X accessories you can get because you’ll use it every day.
 It’s the ultimate customizable controller, and you can change the thumbsticks, triggers, and rear paddles for your own unique experience.

-The new Xbox Elite Controller Series 2 is also arguably the best looking controller around.
+The new Xbox Elite Controller Series 2 is arguably the most stylish controller you can buy.
 Microsoft chose a blacked-out finish with silver highlights that add an extra touch of class from all angles.
 Both grips are also texturized to keep your hands locked in place.

 Shock Blue wireless controller

-Although the Xbox Elite Series 2 controller will probably be your go-to option, it always helps to have a second setup for when friends come over.
+Although the Xbox Elite Series 2 controller will probably be your go-to option, it always helps to have a second option when friends come over.
 It may not be worth your money to get a second Elite controller, but the Shock Blue version of the standard Xbox Series X controller should work perfectly.
 After all, it’s the same model that comes with the console itself.
-You can certainly stick with the one in the box, but there’s something eye-catching about the Shock Blue finish.
+There’s just something eye-catching about the Shock Blue finish.